Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Desember 2024 21.25.18 UTC
+- WIB: Minggu, 1 Desember 2024 22.25.03 UTC
-- WITA: Minggu, 1 Desember 2024 22.25.18 UTC
+- WITA: Minggu, 1 Desember 2024 23.25.03 UTC
-- WIT: Minggu, 1 Desember 2024 23.25.18 UTC
+- WIT: Senin, 2 Desember 2024 00.25.03 UTC

 Kutipan Inspiratif:
-"Take up one idea.
-Make that one idea your life - think of it, dream of it, live on that idea.
-Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
-This is the way to success."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: success
+Kategori: friendship